altescy/colt/README.md

 ## Introduction

-`colt` is a configuration utility for Python object.
+`colt` is a configuration utility for Python objects.
-`colt` constructs Python object from configuration dict which is convertable into JSON.
+`colt` constructs Python objects from a configuration dict which is convertable into JSON.

 ## Installation